All Guides

 If you have ever cooked Japanese recipes, you have probably seen mirin listed alongside soy sauce and sake.
 Once you understand what it does, Japanese home cooking becomes much easier to follow.

-In this guide, I will explain what mirin is, why it is useful, how mirin-style seasoning is different and where to buy it in Australia.
+In this guide, I will explain what mirin is, what it does in Japanese cooking and how to begin using it at home.

 Mirin is a sweet Japanese rice wine used for cooking.
-Traditional hon mirin is made from glutinous rice, rice koji and alcohol, which gives it a gentle sweetness and a delicate fermented aroma.
+Traditional hon-mirin is made from glutinous rice, rice koji and shochu or alcohol, which gives it a gentle sweetness and a delicate fermented aroma.

 Although mirin tastes sweet, it is not just a sweetener.
 It helps balance salty ingredients like soy sauce and gives sauces a smoother, more rounded flavour.